Welcome to CompVarietyPlus where I will be publishing in depth tutorials that focus on optimizing WordPress for Speed and SEO.

 A Word About Affiliates

-Yes I do have affiliate links on this site as well.
+I do have affiliate links on this site.

-And yes I certainly do appreciate if you use them when making a purchase that is based on my recommendations.
+And yes I certainly do appreciate if you click on them when making a purchase that’s based on my recommendations.

 One major point though:

-The only affiliate links you will find on this site are for products I currently use or for products that my site has outgrown.
+The only affiliate links on this site are for products I use.

-This will all be detailed very clearly on the My Setup page.
+This will all be detailed very clearly on my WordPress optimization My Setup page.

-If there is a product that I no longer feel is useful for anyone then the affiliate link for it will be removed as well.
+If there is a product that I no longer feel is useful for anyone then the affiliate link will be removed as well.

 Things Will Change

-As my site evolves the products (free and paid for) that I use will change and I will have a running log to display these changes.
+As my site evolves the products (free and paid for) that I use will change and I will keep a running log to display these changes.

 For them it can act as a good baseline.

-Some of the things I will be sharing:
+Some of the things I will be sharing for my WordPress optimization are:

 - hosting company and plan